SaurabhTayde/LangChain_MRKL_Agents_OpenAI/README.md

 Part 2:

 Above 'Part 1' only relies on LLM's (GPT-3.5) knowledge.
-But, With the help of Agents, we can integrate our LLM with search tool, calculator tool and many other tools.
+But, With the help of Agents, we can integrate our LLM with external world and can even have internet access.
+We can integrate our LLM with different tools such as search tool, calculator tool and many other tools.
 Here we have integrated search tool and calculator tool with OpenAI's GPT-3.5 turbo and used chainlit for UI.
 After running 'requirements.txt' please run following command to start the chat UI:

 chainlit LangChain_Agents.py -w